Wenatchee, Washington

 Wenatchee (/wɛˈnætʃiː/ wen-ACH-ee) is the county seat of and the most populous city in Chelan County, Washington, United States.
-The population within the city limits in 2010 was 31,925, and has increased to 35,508 as of 2020.
-Located in the north-central part of the state, at the confluence of the Columbia and Wenatchee rivers near the eastern foothills of the Cascade Range, Wenatchee lies on the western side of the Columbia River, across from the city of East Wenatchee.
-The Columbia River forms the boundary between Chelan and Douglas County.
-Wenatchee is the principal city of the Wenatchee–East Wenatchee, Washington Metropolitan Statistical Area, which encompasses all of Chelan and Douglas counties (total population around 110,884).
-However, the "Wenatchee Valley Area" generally refers to the land between Rocky Reach and Rock Island Dam on both banks of the Columbia, which includes East Wenatchee, Rock Island, and Malaga, as well as the surrounding towns of Monitor and Cashmere to the west of Wenatchee.
+The population was 35,508 as of the 2020 census.
+The city lies at the confluence of the Columbia and Wenatchee rivers near the eastern foothills of the Cascade Range in north-central Washington.
+Wenatchee is on the west side of the Columbia River in Chelan County, across from the city of East Wenatchee in Douglas County.

-The city was named for the nearby Wenatchi Native American people.
+The city was named for the Wenatchi, a Native American tribe that inhabited the area around the confluence at the time of European-American contact.
 The name is a Sahaptin word that means "river which comes [or whose source is] from canyons" or "robe of the rainbow".
 Awenatchela means "people at the source [of a river]".
 The city of Wenatchee shares its name with the Wenatchee River, Lake Wenatchee and the Wenatchee National Forest.

+Wenatchee is the principal city of the Wenatchee–East Wenatchee, Washington Metropolitan Statistical Area, which encompasses all of Chelan and Douglas counties (total population around 110,884).
+However, the "Wenatchee Valley Area" generally refers to the land between Rocky Reach and Rock Island Dam on both banks of the Columbia River.
 Wenatchee is referred to as the "Apple Capital of the World" due to the valley's many orchards.
 The city is also sometimes referred to as the "Buckle of the Power Belt of the Great Northwest" which is a metaphor for the series of hydroelectric dams on the Columbia River.
 Rock Island Dam is located nearest to the middle of this "belt", and so was labeled the "Buckle".
 This saying is printed at the top of every issue of Wenatchee's newspaper, The Wenatchee World, but is no longer in common use elsewhere.

 History

 Prehistoric era

-Archeological digs in nearby East Wenatchee have uncovered Clovis stone and bone tools dating back more than 11,000 years, indicating that people migrating during the last Ice Age spent time in the Wenatchee area.
-The Columbia River and nearby mountains and sagebrush steppes provided an ample supply of food.
-Clovis points are on display at the Wenatchee Valley Museum & Cultural Center and research findings are available through the Wenatchee World.
+The Wenatchee Reach of the Columbia River was formed during the Missoula floods, a series of ice age floods that inundated much of modern-day Eastern Washington.
+The earliest known human artifacts in the area were from the prehistoric Clovis culture and discovered in a cache at the East Wenatchee Clovis Site.
+The site was uncovered in 1987 and include stone and bone tools covered in volcanic ash from a Glacier Peak eruption approximately 13,410 to 13,710 years before present, as determined by radiocarbon dating.